mzkaramat/ml/README.md

 We're kicking things off by introducing a set of tools for performing scalable k-means clustering on Hadoop.
 We will expand the set of model fitting algorithms we support over time, but our primary focus will always be on data preparation and model evaluation.
+If you'd like to see the currently supported set of commands, checkout the [Cloudera ML Wiki](https://github.com/cloudera/ml/wiki), which has detailed usage information.

 Getting Started
 ---------------